Belgium Taxes for US Expats: A Complete Guide

 If you’re a US expat living in Belgium and you had more than $10,000 in a foreign financial account (or across all foreign accounts) last year, you’ll need to file FinCEN Form 114, known as the FBAR.

-File your FBAR by April 15 (April 18 this year), but you’ll receive an automatic extension to October 15, without penalty, if you can’t make this deadline.
+File your FBAR by April 15th every year, but you’ll receive an automatic extension to October 15th, without penalty, if you can’t make this deadline.

 Tax Deductions for US Expats in Belgium